 We trust you will fully support our induction programme and information about this will be made available on this webpage.

 Miss Dormedy’s welcome.

-I would like to warmly welcome you to the St William of Perth family, and to St John’s class.
+I would like to warmly welcome you to our St William of Perth family, and to St John’s Class.
 What an exciting new adventure you, and your child are about to embark on.
 We hope you find this page useful to learn lots more about starting school at St William of Perth!